yashbarot0/SW-2_E3/README.md

 ### Efficiency Comparison

 You can compare the performance of the three ghost exchange methods by running the program with different exchange_method values.
 Generally, RMA operations can be more efficient than traditional message passing in certain communication patterns, but actual performance depends on hardware, MPI implementation, and problem characteristics.

+Common Parameters:

+Grid size: 64×64 points
+Maximum iterations: 1000
+Using 4 MPI processes arranged in a 2×2 processor grid Each run shows convergence behavior with residual values printed every 100 iterations

+Three Communication Methods Compared:

+Standard MPI Send/Recv (method 0)
+One-sided RMA (Remote Memory Access) with fence synchronization (method 1) One-sided RMA with general active target synchronization (method 2)

+Results for Each Method:

+All methods achieved identical numerical results (same residual values) The solution converged after 1000 iterations with a final residual of 2.300506e+00 Performance varied between methods:

+Standard MPI: 0.0057s solve time (fastest)
+RMA fence: 0.0188s solve time (slowest)
+RMA general active target: 0.0174s solve time

+Performance Comparison:

+Traditional MPI Send/Recv was about 3.3× faster than the RMA methods The RMA general active target was slightly faster than RMA fence

+This output demonstrates that while all three communication methods produce identical numerical results, the traditional point-to-point communication (Send/Recv) outperformed the one-sided communication methods for this particular problem size and configuration.
+This might be unexpected since RMA is often assumed to be more efficient, but its performance depends heavily on the specific implementation, hardware, and problem characteristics.
+For this small problem size (64×64 grid), the overhead of setting up RMA windows and synchronization likely outweighed any potential benefits of the one-sided communication model.